marvin-schl/cs-fmu-mapper/README.md

 Configuration is done in yaml format.
 The configuration file can also be formatted as json but yaml is recommend as it supports commenting.
 A detailed commented example configuration is given [here](example/config.yaml).

 The configuration basically defines simulation components of type `plc`, `fmu`, `logger` and/or `scenario`.
-Each component sections defines `ouputVar`s and/or `inputVar`s by specifying their component specific access string called `nodeID`, e.g the OPCUA NodeID for a `plc` variable or the csv column name of a `scenario` variable.
+Each components section defines `ouputVar`s and/or `inputVar`s by specifying their component specific access string called `nodeID`, e.g the OPCUA NodeID for a `plc` component or the csv column name of a `scenario` component.
 Configuration of `scenario` and `logger` components are optional.
-Configuration of `plc` component is also optional but only makes sense if there is at least a `scenario` or another custom component configures which interacts with the `fmu`.
+Configuration of `plc` component is also optional but only makes sense if there is at least a `scenario` or another custom component configured which interacts with the `fmu`.

-Besides the component configration there is a `Mapping` section where the Mapping from `outputVar`s to `inputVars` is configured.
+Besides the component configration there is a `Mapping` section where the Mapping from `outputVar`s to `inputVar`s is configured.
 For detailed explanation see the example config.
-The simulation will be performend in steps if a mapping ist configured as `preStepMapping` the mapping will be done before simulation step exectuion.
+The simulation will be performend in steps.
+If a mapping ist configured as `preStepMapping` the mapping will be done before simulation step execution.
 Consequently when a mapping is configured as `postStepMapping` the mapping will be done afterwards.

 If there is a `plc` component configured the `plc` will be the simulation master and will trigger each simulation step.
-If there is no `plc` configured the software will simulate standalone with the configured the step size `timeStepPerCycle` configured in the `Mapping` section.
+If there is no `plc` configured the software will simulate standalone with the configured step size `timeStepPerCycle` configured in the `Mapping` section.
 If every component signalizes that it is finished then every component will be notified that that the simulation is finished.
 In standalone mode the simulation will then finalize itself.
 In `plc` master mode the `plc` should react accordingly and should initate the termination of the program.

 ## Usage